TonySkorik/chronograph/README.md

 ## Sampling

 For cases when the chronograph wraps a frequently called code, it's beneficial to output only some of the start/end action messages and reports to the logger.
-This is where sampling can be handty.
-To enable message smapling call the `WithSampling(uint samplingFactor, bool shouldAlwaysReportLongRunningOperations = true)` builder method.
+This is where sampling can be handy.
+To enable message sampling call the `WithSampling(uint samplingFactor, bool shouldAlwaysReportLongRunningOperations = true)` builder method.

 ```csharp
 var chrono = chronograph